Willi Castro Player Props: Twins vs. Giants

 Willi Castro At The Plate

-- Castro has five doubles, two home runs and five walks while batting .238.
+- Castro is hitting .226 with five doubles, two home runs and five walks.

-- In 51.9% of his 27 games this season, Castro has picked up at least one hit.
-He's also had four multi-hit games.

-- He has gone deep in two of 27 games played this year, and in 2.3% of his plate appearances.
+- In 28 games played this year, he has gone deep in two of them.

-- In six games this season, Castro has picked up an RBI, with more than one RBI once.

-- He has scored at least one run nine times this year (33.3%), including one multi-run game.
+- Castro has driven in a run in six games this year (21.4%), including one multiple-RBI game.

+- In nine of 28 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.